AlexTate/SoundCloud_sort-likes/README.md

 3. In the url field, type "javascript:" without quotes
 4. Paste the above code in the url field after "javascript:"
 5. Click the bookmark on any SoundCloud feed that you wish to sort by likes

+Does not work on playlists as feeds, so whenever you can't actually <i>see</i> the like count.
+However, it does work an playlists as post items within a feed, i.e. alongside other single and multi-track posts.